-When it comes to countertops, today’s popular debate is between quartz and granite.
+When it comes to countertops, today’s popular debate is quartz vs granite types.
 The two countertop materials are consumer favorites for every room from the kitchen and bathroom to outdoor bars and laundry room counters.
 For many homeowners building a new home or considering a remodel, beautiful, high-quality countertops are on the top of the priority list.

 Let’s start by defining what each material actually is: